 Mores are values that are based on a culture’s moral and ethical relationship to the culture.
 Taboos are very strong mores that if violated can be extremely offensive to the people of a certain culture.
 These norms are part of informal values.

 Laws are formal norms that cannot be violated in the society without facing legal consequences.
 For instance, stealing is against formal norms and is criminalized by the law.

 Cultural Change and Cultural Shock

 People who travel from one place to another might develop a cultural shock when they enter a society with a completely new and different culture.
 The differences in cultures might make it difficult for that individual to integrate and socialize in the new society.
 What is considered a complete aberration to him or her, might be considered as completely normal in the new society.
 Such shock might make the person anxious, frustrated or depressed.

 The individual then undergoes an adjustment phase where his or her norms, values and beliefs start to change.
 Eventually, the individual enters the mastery phase where they become completely integrated with the new society and culture.

-Multi-cultures nowadays become common in any society because of easy immigration and transportation.
+Multi-cultures nowadays have become common in any society because of easy immigration and transportation.
 Different ethnicities and cultures learn to work, live and accept each other.
 Eventually, cultural dilution happens, in which minorities adopt to the culture of the majority in the new society.